Cinema of the Future 2011

 To ground this discussion on site, and to assist the development of visionary concepts and designs, a former industrial site in the Wedding district of Berlin has been chosen as a study site.
 Wedding - formerly a purely industrial quarter with harbour and large market place, bordered to the north by the Mitte and Moabit districts - is experiencing a dynamic boost through the culturally diverse composition of its inhabitants and the emergence of a young creative scene.
 However, neither is yet reflected in the cinema culture of this district.

-Studio Coordinators: Prof. Winy Maas, The Why Factory, Technical University Delft with Ania Molenda, Jeronimo Mejia, Luis Berriós-Negron
+Studio Coordinators: Prof. Winy Maas, The Why Factory, TU Delft with Ania Molenda, Jeronimo Mejia, Luis Berriós-Negron

 PROJECT BRIEFING SESSION